Kilcoo beat Burren to extend Down reign

 McCarthy goal helps Scotstown retain Monaghan title

-Conor McCarthy scored a late goal as Scotstown strengthened their grip on the Monaghan Senior Football title with a 1-13 to 0-10 success over underdogs Truagh at Clones.
+Conor McCarthy scored a late goal as Scotstown strengthened their grip on the Monaghan Senior Football title with a 1-13 to 0-10 success over underdogs Truagh Gaels at Clones.

 Having regained the title with a dominant win over Ballybay last year, Scotstown were expected to prevail comfortably once again but had to fight back to sit level at 0-7 apiece at the break after Truagh had raced into an early four-point lead.